Notes from the trip

 DAY 4

-My records show we woke up around 5am, or possible slightly early, because I have a time stamp on me being ready to get in the car at 5am... and as there barely was a hint of light in the East, we drove to the coast, to a place called Nature's Valley, where a lake/estuary was bordering the sea, and a perfect place to observe the sunrise on the beach.
+My records show we woke up around 5 am, or possible slightly early, because I have a time stamp on me being ready to get in the car by 5.30 am... and as there barely was a hint of light in the East, we drove to the coast, to a place called Nature's Valley, where a lake/estuary was bordering the sea, and a perfect place to observe the sunrise on the beach.
 Beats waking up early and driving to the office anyway!

 With our stomach now warm and full, we hit the road again, soon to arrive at the amazing Plettenberg Bay Birds and Monkeys Sanctuaries: if you are familiar with the new Bird Paradise in Singapore, you get the idea of the enormous aviary exhibits and the multitude of birds you can see, and this is where we started our visit.